benhoskings/babushka/README.markdown

   # ...
 ```

-All the deps listed as requirements of this one have to succeed before this one is even attempted.
+Before babushka processes a dep in the met/meet/met fashion described above, all its requirements are processed to completion in the same way.
 That reflects reality: asking if we're on the right git branch doesn't even make sense if git isn't installed.

     $ bin/babushka.rb 'on git branch' branch=stable
     on git branch {